Balkan neighbors mourn victims of bus fire in Bulgaria

 Bulgarian Interior Minister Boyko Rashkov told reporters at the crash site Tuesday that he had never “seen something more horrifying” and that the identification process would take time.
 “The people who were on the bus are turned to charcoal,” Rashkov said.

-Among the survivors were five North Macedonia citizens, one Serb and one Belgian, according to North Macedonia’s Foreign Ministry.
+Among the survivors were five citizens of North Macedonia, one Serb and one Belgian, according to North Macedonia’s Foreign Ministry.

 Albanian Foreign Minister Olta Xhacka said almost all of the dead were ethnic Albanians, but it was not clear if they were also citizens of North Macedonia.